Gorkov algebraic diagrammatic construction for infinite nuclear matter: Abstract

 \section{Abstract}

-We propose an approximate many-body truncation for Gorkov self-consistent Green's function (SCGF) theory where pairing correlations are handled at first order, while the bulk of many-body correlations are described using the particle-number-conserving Dyson-SCGF scheme up to third order in the algebraic diagrammatic construction, a method so far restricted to closed shell isotopes.
+We propose \CB{a novel} many-body truncation for Gorkov self-consistent Green's function (SCGF) theory where pairing correlations are handled at first order, while \CB{dynamical correlations} are described using the particle-number-conserving Dyson-SCGF scheme up to third order in the algebraic diagrammatic construction.
 The new method is enabled by the introduction of a scheme that allows to approximate the Gorkov propagator in terms of a particle-number-conserving optimized reference state.
 The approach provides state-of-the-art predictions of the equation of state and spectral properties of infinite nuclear matter at zero temperature and in the presence of pairing.
 We find satisfactory results using modern saturating Hamiltonians at next-to-next-to-leading order in chiral effective field theory.